zhimin-z/agentapi/README.md

    ```

 1. Try the demo web chat interface at https://coder.github.io/agentapi/chat.
 Even though it's hosted on GitHub Pages, the chat will connect to your AgentAPI server running on `localhost:3284`.

+   > If you're having trouble connecting to the demo chat on Safari, it's likely because it's blocking an HTTP-only connection to localhost.
+The demo may work in a different browser.

 ## CLI Commands